 Time flies!
 We can't believe that in just one more day les puces take Ace by storm for our FNO French Flea Market!
 Although the OC flea market will be truly unique, preparing for it has had us thinking a lot about the real version that we drew inspiration from.
-Here is an interview with Sandy Price, an expert on the subject and author of The Flea Markets of France.
+Here is an interview with Sandy Price, an expert on the subject and author of

 SC: What should Americans look for when they shop at Parisian flea markets?